6 Winter Fruits You Need to Stock Up OnArticle posted in: Diet & Nutrition

 Buy: Look at the color of the skin: The more yellow a pineapple is, the more evenly flavored it will be.
 It should be firm, but yield gently when you press your thumb into it.
 It should also have a faint, sweet aroma at its base.
 Steer clear of any that are wrinkled or soft, or have an off-odor or brown leaves.
 Eat your pineapple within a week or so of bringing it home.
 You also can find peeled and chunked pineapple in the frozen foods department.

 Try: Pineapple chunks and nonfat cottage cheese is a filling breakfast or snack.
 Grilling brings out the savory flavor of pineapple.
 Use it on shredded chicken or pork tacos, or as a topping on baked fish.
 Many people enjoy the sweet flavor on pizza.
-We like to start the day with Pineapple Upside Down Banana Pancakes > Another absolute favorite is Pineapple Chicken Kebabs >
+We like to start the day with Pineapple Upside Down Banana Pancakes! > Another absolute favorite is Pineapple Chicken Kebabs. >

 Why: Once known as the Chinese gooseberry, kiwi is a fuzzy-skinned, oval-shaped fruit.
 Inside the brown exterior is bright-green flesh with dark, edible seeds.
 Many people find kiwi tastes like strawberries, but has a pulpier texture.
 Kiwis have a higher concentration of vitamin C than citrus fruits, plus a healthy dose of potassium.
-The fruit has a glycemic load of four, which makes it a good choice for people with diabetes.

 Buy: Kiwis are about the size of an extra-large egg or small plum.
 Choose fruit that is plump, but yields to gentle pressure from your fingers.
 Hard kiwis are unripe, but you can soften them by placing them in a paper bag with a banana or apple for a couple days at room temperature.